techprocreative/fx-platform-windows/DEPLOYMENT_CHECKLIST.md

 ✅ **Authentication**: Login/registration flow works
 ✅ **Core Features**: Dashboard and main features accessible
 ✅ **Performance**: Pages load within acceptable time limits
+✅ **React Stability**: No hooks errors in production
+✅ **Development Ready**: Local dev server starts cleanly

+Once all these criteria are met, your FX Trading Platform is successfully deployed and ready for production use! 🚀

 Once all these criteria are met, your FX Trading Platform is successfully deployed and ready for production use! 🚀